MSc in Data Analytics

 Funding Eligibility*

-Applicants must be working in a private or commercial semi-state organisation registered in the Republic of Ireland (Business, Consultant, Freelancer) to avail of the grant-aided fees.
+Applicants must be residing in the Republic of Ireland and working in a private or commercial semi-state organisation registered in the Republic of Ireland (Business, Consultant, Freelancer) to avail of the grant-aided fees.
 As a government-funded training network, we can only support those meeting these criteria with funding towards courses.

-Public sector employees, non-profits, or charitable organisations that do not meet our funding criteria may apply privately for the full course fee once places are available.
+Public sector employees, non-profits, or charitable organisations that do not meet our funding criteria can apply privately for the full course fee once places are available.
+Please submit an Enquiry form and we will reach out to you.

-Unemployed: Unfortunately, due to our funding parameters, we are unable to accept unemployed applicants for either funded or private places.
-However, we encourage you to explore Future in Tech, which offers upskilling opportunities specifically designed for job seekers.
-You can find more details here: https://futureintech.ie/ or some of our fully funded offerings https://ictskillnet.ie/fully-funded-courses/
+Unemployed?
+Unfortunately, due to our funding parameters, we are unable to accept unemployed applicants for either funded or private places.
+However, we encourage you to explore our Future in Tech free and online training and mentoring initiative, which offers upskilling opportunities specifically designed for job seekers.
+You can find more details about Future in Tech HERE.
+You can also avail of our large online fully funded courses at this link HERE.

 Once you have received your offer of a place on the course, please be aware that we have a limited number of subsidised places available.
 Due to high demand, we cannot hold places without payment.
 To ensure fairness, priority for these places will be granted to those who have both completed full payment of the subsidised fee and are deemed eligible by the college or training provider.

-The college may request additional documents to confirm your eligibility to proceed, such as evidence of programming abilities.
+• NCI may request additional documents to confirm your eligibility to proceed, such as evidence of programming & mathematical abilities.

 Information Webinar